Clock Opera: Venn & crowdfunding (2015 - 2017)

-Carousel (2019 - present)
+Carousel (2019 - 2022)

 On 12 September 2019, Clock Opera's Instagram page began posting a series of images in countdown to the release of a new single.
 The images formed the artwork for the single, which was released on 20 September, and is titled "Be Somebody Else".
 It was also announced that long-time band member, Andy West, had departed the group, and that a third album was set to be released in "early 2020".
 The album was later revealed to be titled Carousel, with a release date of 7 February 2020.
 The band released the album's title track as a single with an accompanying music video on 1 November 2019, and then the album's third single, "Imaginary Nation", on 10 January 2020.

 The band was set to tour the UK & Europe, beginning in London on 21 March 2020, but this was postponed due to the COVID-19 pandemic.

-On April 20, 2022, the band announced they would go forward with their delayed shows in both the UK and European in May, and that the tour would also be their last.
+On 20 April 2022, the band announced they would go forward with their delayed shows in both the UK and Europe in May, and that the tour would also be their last.
+The band formally split following the end of the tour.